-MA recipients will go on to successful careers in secondary education, higher education, government, or the private sector.
 Most of the career paths require abilities in some combination of independent research and communication, including teaching, and teamwork.
-The balance between these depends on the career path; within broad guidelines, students work with their Research Supervisor to tailor the program to their career goals.
+The balance between these depends on the career path; within broad guidelines, PhD candidates work with their Research Supervisor to tailor the program to their career goals.
 For example, someone seeking positions in institutions focusing on teaching will spend more time developing teaching experience, without slighting their research.

 The ability to do independent research rests in turn on having an appropriate foundation.
-The details of the foundation depend on the style and area of research, but they all include a broad knowledge of the physics of astrophysics, familiarity with the important literature in the subfield, and the ability to use and program computers.
+The details of the foundation depend on the style and area of research, but they all include a broad knowledge of the physics of astrophysics and familiarity with the important literature in the subfield.
 For theorists, computer skills typically involve performing calculations and numerical simulations; mathematical methods play a large role.
 For observers, computer skills are more likely to involve data reduction and statistical analysis, and broad experience with actual observations is crucial.
 For instrumentalists, designing software and hands-on laboratory experience are vital.

 We translate these PEOs into Program Outcomes and discuss how we assess student performance below.
-The aggregate measures of student performance then provide the means of assessing the program itself.
+The aggregate measures of student performance, during and after the PhD, then provide the means of assessing the program itself.